FlowFuse/website/src/blog/2024/01/send-a-file.md

     - how-to
 ---

 Have you ever needed to send a CSV file to your Node-RED instance?
 This file can go on to populate a shift schedule, product specifications, or some other configuration file that is used.
-In this guide, we are leveraging a Python script that runs a Flask application to post the file to a Node-RED instance and organize the data to be sent on or used.
+In this guide, we are covering many different approaches on how to get a file into your Node-RED instance.

 <!--more-->

 # Why would you need to send a file to Node-RED?